SenseiMojo/SV08/README.md

 # SV08

-Information/Modifications relevant to the Sovol SV08
+Information and modifications relevant to the Sovol SV08

 ---
 INDEX